- Code ENVS6201

 - Areas of interest Earth and Marine Sciences, Environmental Science , Biodiversity Conservation

-This course develops fundamental skills that are necessary for graduates seeking careers in natural resource management and other areas of environmental science.
+This course develops fundamental knowledge and practical skills that are necessary for graduates seeking careers in natural resource management and other areas of environmental science.
 It also provides important background for those wishing to pursue careers in any field that potentially impacts on biodiversity (e.g. environmental policy and planning).
+This course provides the scientific underpinnings for the concepts explored in ENVS6024 Biodiversity Conservation.

 This course is co-taught with undergraduate students but assessed separately.